-This applies to the bathrooms in public areas and in staff areas.
+This applies to the bathrooms in public areas (including conference areas) and toilets/showers in staff areas.

 If the dispensers are refilled, they must be properly cleaned on a regular basis.

 In case the national authorities stipulate hygiene regulations that are in contradiction with this criterion, the establishment must follow the official national regulations and will be granted a dispensation from this criterion.